aqilc/chasm/readme.md

 Limitations
 -----------

-Currently does not support protected mode instructions (32 bit instructions) and ARM instructions at all.
-I do plan to eventually add support for them in the future as soon as I can find a good table of all available instructions.
+Currently does not support legacy instructions (32 bit protected mode instructions) because I didn't deem it necessary to support for hobbyists in the modern era.
+It's easily possible though, with some slight modifications to the encoding methods!
+If there are enough people that want it, I will work on adding it as a separate file.

-**I currently do not support AVX-512!!**

-This is because AVX-512 has a lot of limitations ([SIMD instructions lowering CPU frequency](https://stackoverflow.com/questions/56852812/simd-instructions-lowering-cpu-frequency)) and little performance benefits outside of very niche use cases.
-Even big compilers like GCC and Clang refuse to emit AVX-512 unless forced to do so.

-AVX-512 addition is definitely a possibility though and I do have some ideas of how the syntax would work. `ymm(10, k1, z)` for example.
+I currently do not support AVX-512!!
+This will change eventually, as there are some plans to add support for it, with all of its' weird syntax.
+I have been thinking of something like `ymm(10, k1, z)` for example.

+Support for other instruction sets will come when I get to them, and I when get some good tables that give me the exact information I need!
+I currently use a modified table from [StanfordPL/x64asm](https://github.com/StanfordPL/x64asm).

 License
 -------